 The easiest way to accumulate wealth over time is by reinvesting the earnings from your investments.
 You can then earn more interest (or investment earnings) on your interest, which means your investments grow faster over time.

 Want to double your money?
 Depending on the risk that you’re willing to take, you can double a one-off investment in 4 to 5 years – though it is more likely to take between 7 and 10 years, assuming you re-invest your earnings.
 By re-investing your investment earnings, your initial investment benefits from the effects of compound earnings.
-For more information on how long it takes to double your money, see SuperGuide article Doubling your wealth is a super compound: Rule of 72, and how it can help you choose an investment.
+For more information on how long it takes to double your money, see SuperGuide article The Rule of 72, and how it can help you choose an investment.

 The annual average long-term return (over 25 years) on a superannuation account invested in a balanced investment portfolio is roughly 7% after fees and taxes.
 Based on this investment return, and assuming no additional investment (that is, no additional super contributions), the super balance should double in just over 10 years.

-Note: If you’re also willing to make regular contributions to your super account, or other investments, then your investment portfolio will double in value at a faster rate, assuming the investment market are performing well (for information on making super contributions, see our special guide Making superannuation contributions: A Super Guide , and for information on your employee super entitlements, see SuperGuide article Superannuation and employees: 10 facts about your super entitlements).
+Note: If you’re also willing to make regular contributions to your super account, or other investments, then your investment portfolio will double in value at a faster rate, assuming the investment market are performing well (for information on making super contributions, see our special guide Making superannuation contributions: A Super Guide , and for information on your employee super entitlements, see SuperGuide article Superannuation Guarantee rules for employers).